cgreen-devs/cgreen/README.md

 Feedback, queries and request should be put to the cgreen developers through https://github.com/cgreen-devs/cgreen.

-The initial project would not have happened without the generous financial support of the Wordtracker keyword tool... http://www.wordtracker.com/
+This tool is basically a spin off from a research project at Wordtracker and would not have happened without the generous financial support of the Wordtracker keyword tool... http://www.wordtracker.com/

-This tool is basically a spin off from a research project at Wordtracker.

 Substantial inital work by Marcus Baker <marcus@lastcraft.com>.
 Recent additions by Matt Hargett <matt@use.net>, Thomas Nilsson